TELCOMP

 TELCOMP was a programming language developed at Bolt, Beranek and Newman (BBN) in about 1964 and in use until at least 1974.
 BBN offered TELCOMP as a paid service, with first revenue in October 1965.
 The service was sold to On-Line Systems, Inc. (OLS) in 1972.
-In the United Kingdom, TELCOMP was offered by Time Sharing, Ltd, a partnership between BBN and an entrepreneur named Richard Evans.
+In the United Kingdom, TELCOMP was offered by Time Sharing, Ltd. (TSL), a partnership between BBN and an entrepreneur named Richard Evans.

 It was an interactive, conversational language based on JOSS, developed by BBN after Cliff Shaw from RAND visited the labs in 1964 as part of the NIH survey.
 It was first implemented on the PDP-1 and was used to provide a commercial time sharing service by BBN in the Boston area and later by Time Sharing Ltd. in the United Kingdom.

 In 1996, Leo Beranek said "We even developed a programming language called TELCOMP that to this day, some say was better than the programming language that the industry adopted, namely BASIC."

 There were at least three versions: TELCOMP I, TELCOMP II, and TELCOMP III.